Anas-Odeh/Image-Renaming-App/README.md

 The Image-Renaming-App is provided as a self-contained executable file [Image-Renaming-App.exe](https://github.com/Anas-Odeh/Image-Renaming-App/releases/tag/v1.0.0), facilitating straightforward deployment without the need for complex setup procedures.

-A Screenshot image shows, how to download the app click on the Image-Renaming-App.exe as shown in the image below:
+Screenshot shows how to download the app click on the Image-Renaming-App.exe as shown in the image below:

 ![image](https://github.com/Anas-Odeh/Image-Renaming-App/assets/133384773/b708e2af-0c70-4ce8-a336-312e3322dbf4)